Subscribe and Follow LoGro

 Good idea to use treatment and follow-up for these kids, Michael.
 Jail time, too, but important to mention treatment.
 I have heard of at least one family where a good kid is hooked, enough so that the “moment of clarity” feeling fades and he uses again, much to everyone’s dismay.

-I wonder what they do in treatment-- does it include finding a path to success?
+I wonder what they do in treatment– does it include finding a path to success?

-Jane Moline says:
+21. Jane Moline said:

 Anne: Thanks for the link.
 I think they are getting a bit more practical in California.
 Finally.

-Jane Moline says:
+22. Jane Moline said:

 Holly: It would take a book to explain treatment.
 Suffice it to say, an addict has to keep trying until they can hold their own.
 Recovered addicts talk about continually craving it 10 or 20 years after they have stopped using.

-An addict in treatment has few opportunities to get a job--who wants to hire a drug addict?
+An addict in treatment has few opportunities to get a job–who wants to hire a drug addict?
 It is difficult for them to see any future where it may get better or even a little bit easier.
-So success is measured in small increments of getting through the next minute or hour or day or days--each minute is a success.
+So success is measured in small increments of getting through the next minute or hour or day or days–each minute is a success.

 It just isn’t the kind of success we all think of.
-I am worried that there is such a stigma about addiction that we do not approach it as the public health problem it is--we treat it as a criminal problem.
+I am worried that there is such a stigma about addiction that we do not approach it as the public health problem it is–we treat it as a criminal problem.
 If somebody’s kid has cancer we offer to help and pitch in and even have a fund raiser for treatment.

 In this case, the person’s poor decisions led to an unbelievable sickness of body and soul.
 Sometimes I think we make that the basis of shunning them or making their families feel like failures.
 Haven’t we all made mistakes in life?

-I think we need to know who these sick people are, so we can recognize them on the street and ask how they are doing and ask if they need help--and call their parents if we think they are slipping--I think it takes a village to support and reform a heroin addict.
+I think we need to know who these sick people are, so we can recognize them on the street and ask how they are doing and ask if they need help–and call their parents if we think they are slipping–I think it takes a village to support and reform a heroin addict.

-Ayla Otto says:
+23. Ayla Otto said:

 I don’t think we need to get to know them, we just need to think of them as people, and not “Those people who were arrested.”
 Yes, they were arrested, and they obviously deserved it, but they just got into some bad stuff.
 I agree with Michael that they need treatment so maybe they can go back to their normal lives or at least come close.
 Jailing them and charging them with all of this crap can do some thing, but not as much as treatment could.